chzylee/melty-frame-data-bot/README.md

 - Command logic will go in [/commands](./src/commands/).
   - Can import commands using `from commands import <command_filename>`
 - [data_helpers/](./src/data_helpers/) contains utilities to help manage use of Discord data models.

+### Data

+When running on Lambda, the bot will be pulling data from DynamoDB.
+Data was uploaded using [mizuumi-frame-data-scraper](https://github.com/chzylee/mizuumi-frame-data-scraper)

 ## Update Commands